York-and-Maastricht-Data-Science-Group/fairml/README.md

    ```
    docker run --rm -i -t -v %cd%:/fairml fairml demo.flexmi
    ```
-10. Refresh your Jupyter Notebook tab on associated with `demo.ipynb` file on your brower and run your whole notebook again.
-You will notice that `theil_index` metric has been added to your notebook.
+10. Refresh your Jupyter Notebook tab associated with the `demo.ipynb` file on your browser and rerun your whole notebook.
+You will notice that the `theil_index` metric has been added to your Jupyter notebook.
 11. Feel free to check and modify the generated `*.flexmi`, `*.py`, `*.ipynb` files to learn more about FairML and modify the results.

 ## [Others](#contents)